Klatovy District: Geography

+Klatovy District is the largest district of the Czech Republic.
+From the total district area of 1945.6 km2, agricultural land occupies 895.1 km2, forests occupy 845.1 km2, and water area occupies 34.3 km2.
+Forests cover 43.4% of the district's area.

 The area is rich in rivers.
 Both sources of the Otava River, Křemelná and Vydra, originate here.
 The Otava then continues to flow across the eastern part of the district.
 Similarly important is the Úhlava, which also springs here and flows through the western part of the district.
 The other important rives that springs here are Regen and Úslava.

-The largest bodies of water are the Nýrsko Reservoir with an area of 148 ha and Kovčínský Pond with an area of 106 ha.
-Two of the few natural lakes in the country, Černé and Čertovo, lie within the district.
+The largest bodies of water are the Nýrsko Reservoir with an area of 148 ha and the fishpond Kovčínský rybník with an area of 106 ha.
+Two of the few natural lakes in the country, Černé jezero and Čertovo jezero, lie within the district.

 In the south is located a large part of the Šumava National Park.
 The territory in the southwest falls under the protection of the Šumava Protected Landscape Area.